berndmichaely/diascope/README.md

 `> ./gradlew installDist`

-to build the application into the `./build/install/Diascope` directory.
+to build the application into the `./build/install/Diascope` directory (it is tested with Eclipse Adoptium JDK 24).

 ### Trial hints